What are course groups?

 What else can I do to share information with course groups?

 You may also wish to post items of interest such as conferences and opportunities, or embed content such as slides and videos to vary your content and provide a slicker user experience.

 4. Encourage interaction

 You can use course groups to encourage interaction across course levels, by providing spaces in which they can connect, communicate and collaborate.

-We have included a discussion boards content area in the default course group menu (in the Community section) and you may wish to set up forums such as:
+We have included a discussion boards content area in the default course group menu (in the Community section) and you may wish to set up forums for students such as:

-- a forum for students to say hello, introduce themselves and get to know other students studying on their course
+- A place to say hello, introduce themselves and get to know other students studying on their course

-- a forum for students to buy and sell textbooks that they no longer need
+- A dedicated place for students to buy and sell textbooks they no longer need

 5. Build a sense of course identity / community